 Command OPEN THERMOCOUPLE TEST

 Command Syntax отс

 Arguments None

 Description Commands the DTS to test for open thermocouples.
 The command causes a small current to be applied to each thermocouple.
 If a thermocouple is found to be open, an error is logged and bit 12 in the channel status element of the data packet is set to a 1 (1000Hex).
-Also, the channel status code for an open channel will be 2000 if scanning with FORMAT set to 0.This command is NOT performed automatically at power up.
+Also, the channel status code for an open channel will be 2000 if scanning with FORMAT set to 0.
+This command is NOT performed automatically at power up.
+After an open channel has been closed, another OTC or reboot must be performed to clear the error from the channel.

 Example To test for open thermocouples, type: OTC <cr> To see the results of the test, type: ERROR<cr> If any thermocouple circuits are found open, an error will be logged in the error log.</cr></cr>